 The Physical - What You Do

-Likewise, Cognitive Behavioral Therapy (CBT) empowers people to see how mental illness contributes to dysfunctional behaviors, and it also helps them to create more functional action plans.
+Likewise, Cognitive Behavioral Therapy (CBT) empowers people to see how mental illness contributes to dysfunctional behaviors.
+It also helps them to create more functional action plans.

-All of this is useful when it comes to promoting habit change, but humans can’t sustain long-term behavioral change by focusing on the physical alone.
-If you address the behavioral component of addiction without looking at the deeper realities, you set a person up to fail.
+All of this is useful when it comes to promoting habit change.
+However, humans can’t sustain long-term behavioral change by focusing on the physical alone.
+If a therapist addresses the behavioral component of addiction without looking at the deeper realities, they set a people up to fail.

-This can work in the short-term, but it can also backfire.
+While this can work in the short-term, it can also backfire.
 Creating an aversion to one substance can cause a person to turn to a different, potentially more dangerous one.
-Individuals often start using different props to express the same familiar pain.
+Individuals often start using different props to express the familiar pain.

 The Mental - What You Think

-Addressing the thought patterns that fuel addiction is vital.
-If you don’t train yourself to still your racing mind or counter your negative thoughts with positive ones, you may be setting yourself up to drink or use again.
+Addressing thought patterns that fuel addiction is vital.
+If you don’t train yourself to calm your racing mind or counter negative thoughts with positive ones, you may be setting yourself up to drink or use again.

 Fortunately, there are plenty of counseling strategies that can help you cultivate this kind of mindfulness.
 For example, one mode of mental therapy is Rational Emotive Therapy (RET).

-That said, you need to make sure that you’re using the right tools to solve the right problems.
-Generally, you can't solve an emotional problem using a mental level counseling strategy alone.
+That said, make sure that you’re using the right tools to solve the right problems.
+Generally, you can't solve an emotional problem using a mental-level counseling strategy alone.

 The Emotional - What You Feel

-Taking a look at the feelings of guilt, shame, self loathing, hopelessness, depression, anxiety, and panic that drive alcoholism and addiction is key.
+Taking a look at the feelings of guilt, shame, self loathing, hopelessness, depression, anxiety, and panic that drive addiction is key.

 When you work with a trained therapist to address the emotional component of your addiction, you may find that a lot of “old stuff” gets stirred up.
 That’s only natural, as finding the root causes of destructive behaviors takes you back in time.

-Also remember that just because a traumatic experience happened a long time ago doesn’t mean that you’ve processed the feelings surrounding it.
+Also, remember that just because traumatic events happened a long time ago doesn’t mean that you’ve processed the feelings surrounding it.
 Until you allow yourself to actually feel your painful feelings, they will stay with you in the form of dysfunction and stress.

-As such, it’s helpful to work with a practitioner trained in counseling techniques such as Gestalt, Object Relations, Developmental Psychology and Neuro Linguistic Programming (NLP).
-These techniques focus on how past issues have created emotional wounds that need to be healed in order to live a life free of these intense negative feelings.
+As such, it’s helpful to work with a practitioner trained in counseling strategies such as Gestalt, Object Relations, Developmental Psychology, and Neuro Linguistic Programming (NLP).
+These techniques focus on how past issues created emotional wounds that need to be healed in order to live a life free of these intense negative feelings.

 The Spiritual - Who You Truly Are